Get

 An F2 Savannah from a reputable breeder, with good early socialization, can make a good pet for an experienced and knowledgeable owner with plenty of time and space to meet their needs.
 These felines are active, they get into everything, are constantly curious, and love to have fun.
 They require a lot of time and attention, plenty of space, opportunities to climb and jump, and chasing and hunting games to satisfy their high prey drive.

 This prey drive means that they are likely to chase smaller mammals and if their needs are not met they have a tendency to be destructive.
-They tend to be highly territorial which can lead to conflicts with other cats and marking in the house.
+They tend to be highly territorial, which can lead to conflicts with other cats and marking in the house.

-Their size and potential for aggressive tendencies also means these felines may not be best around children.
+Their size and potential for aggressive tendencies also mean these felines may not be best around children.
 While definitely not lap cats, Savannah cats tend to bond closely with a single household member and follow them around non-stop.

 So overall, although for the right person these striking cats can be a good pet, they require much more time, space and exercise than your average domestic cat and this must be carefully considered before adopting one.